firefox-devtools/debugger/src/utils/pause/mapScopes/README.md

-The core goal of scope mapping is to parse the original and generated files, and then infer a correlation between the bindings in the original file, and the bindings in the output file.
+The core goal of scope mapping is to parse the original and generated files, and then infer a correlation between the bindings in the original file, and the bindings in the generated file.
 This is correlation is done via the source mappings provided alongside the original code in the sourcemap.

 The overall steps break down into: